Algorithmic Bias in Lending: Evidence from a Fintech Audit: Discussion

 \section{Discussion}

-In our analysis of data on approximately 80,000 loans originated by a major U.S. fintech platform, we found that loans to Black borrowers and men yielded lower profits than loans made to White, Hispanic, Asian and women borrowers.
+Auditing approximately 80,000 loans originated by a major U.S. fintech platform, we found that loans to Black borrowers and men yielded lower profits than loans made to White, Hispanic, Asian and women borrowers.
 Our evidence suggests that this result is likely driven by miscalibration in the risk model used by the platform, which underestimates the default risk of Black borrowers and overestimates the default risk of women, leading the platform to inaccurately price loans for these groups.
 In turn, conditional on true riskiness, Black borrowers in our sample receive more favorable interest rates relative to other racial and ethnic groups, and women in our sample receive less favorable interest rates relative to men, on average.

 Under fair lending statutes like the Equal Credit Opportunity Act of 1974, such risk-independent disparities could constitute a form of impermissible disparate impact.
-As we show, using a race- and gender-aware underwriting model could remove the gap, although doing so would constitute a form of legally impermissible race- and gender-based decision making, or disparate treatment \citep{pope2011implementing}.
-This tension echoes recent legal scholarship calling for regulatory frameworks better tailored to the oversight of algorithmic pricing systems used in credit markets \citep{Gillis2022, gillis2024price}.
+As we show, using a race- and gender-aware underwriting model could mitigate the gap, although doing so would constitute a form of legally impermissible race- and gender-based decision making, or disparate treatment \cite{pope2011implementing}.
+This tension echoes recent legal scholarship calling for regulatory frameworks better tailored to the oversight of algorithmic pricing systems used in credit markets \cite{Gillis2022, gillis2024price}.

-Our IRR-based test of discrimination is a practical and straightforward regulatory approach for monitoring lenders that employ algorithmic underwriting.
-This test aligns with recent work in the algorithmic fairness literature advocating for a shift towards outcome-based approaches to evaluating the fairness of algorithms \citep{Gillis2022, ChohlasWood2023}.
-It also addresses the well-known limitations of adverse impact ratios, the problem of omitted-variable bias in benchmark tests of discrimination~\citep{ayres2002outcome}, and the problem of inframarginality in tests based on default rates~\citep{simoiu2017problem}.
+Employing an IRR-based test of discrimination is a practical and straightforward regulatory approach for monitoring lenders that employ algorithmic underwriting, especially in settings where researchers may not have access to the full set of risk inputs used by the lender.
+This approach aligns with recent work in the algorithmic fairness literature advocating for a shift towards outcome-based approaches to evaluating the fairness of algorithms \cite{Gillis2022, ChohlasWood2023}.
+It also addresses the well-known limitations of adverse impact ratios, the problem of omitted-variable bias in benchmark tests of discrimination~\cite{ayres2002outcome}, and the problem of inframarginality in tests based on default rates~\cite{simoiu2017problem}.
 Its simplicity---requiring only applicant demographics and loan cash flow vectors---also means that it can be easily generalized to other credit markets and serve as a useful first indicator of whether additional regulatory scrutiny is warranted.